Summer may be over, but that doesn’t mean that your garden needs to stop looking good.

 Discover 10 plants for autumn colour.

-Here are 10 unusual garden shrubs that look good all year, giving structure and interest to the garden, but look especially spectacular during the autumn months.
+Here are 10 unusual garden shrubs that look good all year, but are especially striking during the autumn months.

 Callicarpa bodinieri var. giraldii ‘Profusion’

 Callicarpa bodinieri var. giraldii ‘Profusion’ is underused shrub whose violet berries team with flaming foliage in autumn, both held on the plant for several months.
 It likes fertile, well-drained soil, and sun.
 Find out how to grow callicarpa.

 Callicarpa japonica ‘Leucocarpa’